AdobeDocs/platform-learn.en/help/tutorial-web-sdk/validate-with-assurance.md

 1. Select the **[!UICONTROL Edge]** tab, and select **[!UICONTROL Connect]**

     ![Connect Edge Trace](assets/analytics-debugger-edgeTrace.png)
 1. With Edge Trace enabled, you can see an outgoing link icon on top.
 Select the icon to open Assurance.
-A new tab in your browser opens.

     ![Start Assurance session](assets/validate-debugger-start-assurnance.png)

+1. A new browser tab opens with the Assurance interface.

 ### Start an Assurance session from the Assurance interface